Skip to content

 The Grey-Market Quality Problem

 Because no approved TB-500 product exists, virtually all of it is sold "for research use only" by grey-market vendors — and that introduces a risk independent of the peptide itself: you cannot verify what is in the vial.
 Anti-doping testing groups warn that unregulated peptide manufacturing can introduce contaminants including endotoxins, microbial contamination, and heavy metals13, and unapproved injectables add sterility risk on top of identity and dosing uncertainty.
 So even setting aside the missing efficacy evidence and the doping ban, you are left injecting an unregulated product of unknown contents and purity.
-That is a meaningful safety problem, not a footnote.
+That is a meaningful safety problem, not a footnote — and it sits alongside the peptide's own unstudied risk profile, which we cover in TB-500 side effects: what's known, theoretical, and unknown.

 Bottom Line